We optimized nearly 5000 WordPress sites for speed and core web vitals and have seen hundreds of different hosting providers in the last 5 years.

 - Wordpress installers or Wordpress installed – all modern hosts provide a way to install Wordpress with a few clicks.

 SiteGround is an excellent general purpose host.
 It’s a fantastic option if you have multiple low traffic sites and want a fast host that won’t break the bank.
+In Europe they have 4 locations to choose from.

 One thing that sets them apart versus cheap cpanel and shared hosts is that they have a more advanced caching capability powered by Memcached.